 Watermelon and pineapple juice is a tasty and healthy way to enjoy the benefits of these two delicious fruits.
 Whether you’re looking to boost your immune system, aid digestion, or just stay hydrated, drinking this juice can provide numerous health benefits.

 So next time you’re in the mood for a refreshing beverage, consider making a batch of watermelon and pineapple juice and enjoy the natural sweetness and nutritional benefits of these amazing fruits.

 More Juice Recipes to Try

 Watermelon Pineapple Juice Recipe

-- Slice all of the watermelon and pineapple into chunks narrow enough to fit in the juicer.
-Don't peel the skin of the pineapple or the watermelon rind.
-Run the watermelon, pineapple, romaine hearts and mint through a high speed juicer and enjoy.
+- Slice all of the watermelon into chunks narrow enough to fit in the juicer.
+Run the watermelon, pineapple, ginger and lettuce through a high speed juicer and enjoy.